-The application can be deployed by copying the ear file in the "examples/terminalsvc/terminalsvcear" folder to your JBoss deployment directory located under the JBoss home directory under "standalone/deployments".
+The application can be deployed by copying the ear file in the "examples/terminalsvc/termi

 The example contains an event simulator and an event receiver that can be invoked from the command line.
 See the folder "examples/terminalsvc/etc" folder readme file and start scripts for Windows and Unix, and the documentation set for further information on the simulator.